CNR-IN-MatMod/BetaCell2019/README.md

 which renders an HTML file with inline comments and figures (tested in Matlab 2015b).
 The rendered HTML and figures are found in the [html](html) directory of the repository.
 They may be previewed online [here](https://htmlpreview.github.io/?https://github.com/CNR-IN-MatMod/BetaCell2019/blob/master/html/IncretinModel_sim.html).

+## Other publications

+For other takes on the study, see also the EASD poster *The different mechanisms of action of GIP and GLP-1 explain their different efficacy as therapeutic agents in type 2 diabetes*, [Diabetologia (2018) 61(Suppl 1)](https://doi.org/10.1007/s00125-018-4693-0) and on [page 250, abstract #511](https://www.easd.org/virtualmeeting/home.html#!resources/the-different-mechanisms-of-action-of-gip-and-glp-1-explain-their-different-efficacy-as-therapeutic-agents-in-type-2-diabetes).